IBM/event-automation/_tutorials/ea-guided-tutorial-1.md

     Paste in the server address that you copied from {{site.data.reuse.eem_name}} in the previous step.

-    You need to accept the certificates for the Event Gateway to proceed.

 1. Generate access credentials for accessing this stream of events from the {{site.data.reuse.eem_name}} page.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-8.png "getting the credentials to use"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-8.png "getting the credentials to use")